paltaa/node-maintenance/README.md

 ## Usage

+Set variables in .`/variables.yaml`

 All scripts in ./roles/maintenance/files/scripts will be executed in each of the nodes.

-Set nodes in inventory file, mount keys in docker container if necesary or set path in inventory file
+Set nodes in `inventory` files and credentials for ssh

 ## Deploy

-Deploy with ansible script deploy.yml will setup docker container as a cronjob for each hour
+Copy crontab from `deploy/crontab` example and add to your server crontab after installing dependencies and cloning repository.

+### Kubernetes Cronjob

-Deploy with Kubernetes Cronjob will setup a cronjob each hour with no paralellism and wont trigger a new job if the last ona has not finished
+will setup a cronjob each hour with no paralellism and wont trigger a new job if the last one has not finished

+1. Build and push the image to a container registry

+2. Set variables:
+    activeDeadlineSeconds: 3600 # Maximum amount of time in seconds to the job
+    image: container-image-url:tag # Container registry url and tag

+### Deploy with Ansible playbook

+Did not have time to write this one:

+Deploy with ansible script `deploy.yml` will setup ansible as a cronjob for each hour

+## Development

 ### Requirements

-Option 1:

 - vagrant
 - virtualBox
 - Ansible
 - sshpass (sshs for MacOs)

-Option 2:

-- Docker
-- Docker-compose

-## Development
+### Instructions

+Set variables in .`/variables.yaml`

-Option 1: playbook runs in host and connects to vm provisioned by vagrant
+Playbook runs in host and connects to vm provisioned by vagrant

 Setup VM